AshIsbitt/DevOpsCheatSheets/docker.md

 Most common applications have docker containerized versions up on the Docker store already.

 `docker run <tool>` will run a dockerised version of that tool, such as Ansible, mongodb, redis, nodejs.
 Running `docker run` with the same tool a second time will add a second instance of the tool, and you just need to load balance between the two to make full use of it.
+    - `tool:version` will allow you to specify the version of the tool you want to use. default is `latest`
+        -  Other tags are listed on the Docker Hub page for each image.
+    - `-i` will allow you to accept user input if your script requires it (interactive mode)
+    - `-t` will allow you to attach to the container's terminal, often used together with -i

 Images - these are templates of tools or OSe and are used to create one or more containers.
 (Similar to the relationship between an object and a class - one image can create one or more containers)